Eccentricware/django-setup/README.md

   `pip install markdown `      # Markdown support for the browsable API.
   `pip install django-filter`  # Filtering support

+Hide secret key
+  create a new file such as secrets.py, and then in the cut-paste the `SECRET_KEY` into it Update the key in the settings
+    from secrets import key
+    ...
+    SECRET_KEY = key

 Add 'rest_framework' to your `INSTALLED_APPS` in the `settings.py` file
   INSTALLED_APPS = [
     ...